MaterializeInc/materialize/doc/developer/design/20230721_persist_fast_path.md

 If we want to rely on Persist for consolidation, our data codecs need to be deterministic.
 (Specifically: two `[u8]` must decode to the equal values if and only if they are identical.)
 Otherwise, consolidating before decoding might not give the same results as decoding before consolidating.
 (And all our ideas for making Persist-source consolidation faster rely on consolidating first.)

 Currently, we use Protobuf to serialize our rows, and Protobuf does not guarantee deterministic serialization.
 (However, our Protobuf library seems to give us deterministic results in practice, given an unchanged schema.)
-We'll need to lock down our serializations in some way or other to be comfortable relying on this in production.
+We'll need to add other checks that our serialization is stable to be comfortable relying on this in production.